fish-shell/fish-shell/doc_src/cmds/set_color.rst

 Description
 -----------

 ``set_color`` is used to control the color and styling of text in the terminal. ``VALUE`` describes that styling.
-It's a reserved color name like *red* or a RGB color value given as 3 or 6 hexadecimal digits ("F27" or "FF2277").
+It can be a reserved color name like *red* or a RGB color value given as 3 or 6 hexadecimal digits ("F27" or "FF2277").
 A special keyword *normal* resets text formatting to terminal defaults.

 Valid colors include: